L-based numerical linked cluster expansion for square lattice models: Ising models

 To investigate whether the observed convergence below $T_c$ for the classical Ising model is extended to quantum models with finite-temperature phase transitions, we study the transverse field Ising model in the square lattice.
 This model is described by the Hamiltonian in Eq.~(\ref{eq:HIsing}) with $g\neq0$.
 A sketch of its phase diagram is shown in Fig.~\ref{fig:TFIM_phase}.

 In Fig.~\ref{fig:Energy_TFIM_sq}, we show the highest 3 orders of the strong embedding {\LL} expansion for the energy vs temperature for different values of the transverse field strength $g$.
 We note that the highest order of the {\LL} expansion that we are able to calculate for this model is the lowest of all models considered in this work.
-It is lower than for the classical Ising model because we need to diagonalize the Hamiltonian of each cluster (it was diagonal for the classical Ising model).
+It is lower than for the classical Ising model, which is diagonal in the computational basis, because we need to diagonalize the Hamiltonian of the transverse field model in each cluster.
 It is lower than for the XX and Heisenberg models, which we study in the next sections, because of the absence of $U(1)$ symmetry.
 Namely, the total $z$-magnetization is not conserved in the transverse field Ising model, so it cannot be used to block diagonalize the Hamiltonian as we do for the XX and Heisenberg models.

-The convergence above and below $T_c$, observed in the classical Ising model, is also observed after introducing quantum fluctuations through a transverse field $g$ [see Fig.~\ref{fig:Energy_TFIM_sq}(a) for $g=0.1$].
-This convergence continues to hold as the strength of the transverse field $g$ increases, but we start to find that higher orders of the {$\LL$} expansion are needed for the bare sums to converge in the scale of the plots [see Fig.~\ref{fig:Energy_TFIM_sq}(b) for $g=0.2$].
-As $g$ approaches $g_c$, we find that the convergence is lost at the lowest temperatures for the orders of the {$\LL$} expansion that we are able to calculate [see Fig.~\ref{fig:Energy_TFIM_sq}(c) for $g=0.5$].
-Still, one can see that the results for the energy converge well below $T=1$, which is where one expects high-temperature expansions to diverge.
-For $g > g_c$, as the field increases, the NLCEs begin to converge at all temperatures [see Fig.~\ref{fig:Energy_TFIM_sq}(d) for $g=1.5$], which is expected as the system is disordered.
+The convergence above and below $T_c$ observed in the classical Ising model also occurs after introducing quantum fluctuations through a transverse field of strength $g=0.1$ [see Fig.~\ref{fig:Energy_TFIM_sq}(a)].
+Increasing the strength of the transverse field beyond $g=0.1$, see results for $g=0.2$ in Fig.~\ref{fig:Energy_TFIM_sq}(b) and for $g=0.5$ in Fig.~\ref{fig:Energy_TFIM_sq}(c), we find that higher orders of the {$\LL$} expansion are needed for the bare sums to converge in the scale of the plots.
+For $g=0.5$, we find that the convergence is lost at the lowest temperatures for the orders of the {$\LL$} expansion that we are able to calculate.
+Still, the results for the energy converge well below $T=1$, which is where one expects high-temperature expansions to diverge.
+For $g \gtrsim g_c$, since the system is disordered, the NLCE results converge at all temperatures [see Fig.~\ref{fig:Energy_TFIM_sq}(d) for $g=1.5$].
 For models with moderate to strong fields, which are in many instances of relevance to understanding experimental results, NLCEs can provide very accurate results independently of whether there is or not frustration in paramagnetic phases.